architjen/Toxic-comment-classification/README.md

 # Toxic-comment-classification
-An ensemble technique using LSTM
+Using LSTM and word embedding gLoVe
 CNN based on a research paper